 The gamble paid off, and then some.

-In the eight years since Yuan founded Zoom, the company has grown to now employ more than 1,700 people, while doubling its revenue in 2018 to more than $330 million.
-Zoom launched its initial public offering in April in what became one of the year's most successful public debuts.
-The company's stock has jumped by more than 50% since the IPO, giving Zoom a market valuation of roughly $25.5 billion.
-(However, some Wall Street analysts have argued that Zoom's stock is overvalued compared to the company's current revenue.)
+In the nine years since Yuan founded Zoom, the company has grown to now employ nearly 2,000 people, while almost doubling its revenue in 2019 to more than $620 million.
+Zoom launched its initial public offering in April 2019 in what became one of the year's most successful public debuts.
+Thanks to the sudden influx of users amid the coronavirus pandemic, the company's stock has more than doubled since the start of 2020, giving Zoom a market valuation of roughly $42 billion.
+(Some Wall Street analysts argued last year that Zoom's stock is overvalued compared to the company's revenue.)

-Meanwhile, Yuan has a 22% stake in his company that's now worth roughly $5.6 billion.
+Meanwhile, Yuan has a 22% stake in his company that's now worth over $9 billion.

 When Yuan founded San Jose-based Zoom, the videoconferencing market was fairly crowded, dominated by tech giants like Cisco, Google and Skype (which sold to Microsoft for $8.5 billion in 2011).
 That made it difficult for Yuan to convince venture capital firms to back his new venture, but he was able to win the support of friends and angel investors like Dan Scheinman, a fellow former Cisco executive who believed in Yuan's new project enough to cut him a $250,000 check.
 (He's now a Zoom board member whose stake in the company was worth nearly $176.5 million after Zoom's IPO, in April).